Jerryzjx/Jerryzjx/README.md

 :mortar_board: I’m currently studying at Crestwood Preparatory College and I will be graduating with the class of 2022.

-:computer: I’m currently learning C++, CSS, JavaScript and React
+:computer: I’m currently learning HTML, CSS, JavaScript and React

 📫 How to reach me: jinxuan0920@gmail.com